ubitech/generic-policy-engine-with-consistent-hashing/README.md

 docker image prune -a // remove all images which are not used by existing containers
-docker rm $(docker stop $(docker ps -a -q --filter ancestor=consistentpolicyengine --format="{{.ID}}")) // kill all policy engine workers docker logs consistent-hash-exchange-policy-engine_consistentpolicyengine_1 --follow //read logs from a worker
+docker rm $(docker stop $(docker ps -a -q --filter ancestor=consistentpolicyengine --format="{{.ID}}")) // kill all policy engine workers docker logs consistent-hash-exchange-policy-engine_consistentpolicyengine_1 --follow //read logs from a worker docker exec -it  consistent-hash-exchange-policy-engine_consistentpolicyengine_1  bash // get inside the container
 ```

 #### References: